Montimage/5Greplay/docs/example1.md

 mmt-5greplay: Interrupted by signal 6
 ```

-We recommend to use the open source projects [free5gc](https://github.com/free5gc/free5gc), [open5gs](https://github.com/open5gs/open5gs) to have you own 5G SA core network.
-Also, you can used [UERANSIM](https://github.com/aligungr/UERANSIM) to have the UE and RAN implementation, and design your rules to filter and forward packets between the core and the RAN, and much more!
+We recommend to use the open source projects [free5gc](https://github.com/free5gc/free5gc) or [open5gs](https://github.com/open5gs/open5gs) to have you own 5G SA core network.
+Also, you can used [UERANSIM](https://github.com/aligungr/UERANSIM) to have the UE and RAN implementation.
+You can design your rules to filter and forward packets between the core and the RAN netwroks,** and much more!**